By Eric Vandenbroeck and co-workers

 and Palestine) most Muslims would vote against, democraty

 (Iraq is not a Democraty it’s a Theocratic State).
+And also elsewhere in democracy, the elites may be powerful

-is generally more promajority than nondemocracy.
+even if democracy is generally more promajority than

-ability to form an effective lobby against certain policies.
-Do we expect the
+agenda and their ability to form an effective lobby against certain policies.

-elites to be able to do so more effectively in the future?
-There are two
+Do we expect the elites to be able to do so more effectively in the future?

-democracies - have to come to terms with living in democracy.
-In this case,
+unconsolidated democracies - have to come to terms

-they may as well do their best to influence democratic politics.
-Therefore, the
+with living in democracy.
+In this case, they may as well do their best to

-returns to the elites for increasing their power in democracy may now be
+increasing their power in democracy may now be greater.

 Perhaps more